SiddPlus/Technical-Art-Alive-Game/Dev Logs/Alive Game Development Journal.md

 ### What was the process of completing the task?
 What influenced your decision making?

 ##### The Code & Process

-- What was the process of completing the task at hand?
-Did you do any initial planning?

 ###### BPC_HealthSystem